imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

 ### Installing Fiji on the cluster

-*Note: in case you use the MPI-CBG cluster 'madmax' you might spare yourself some minutes and just hijack Pavel's well maintained Fiji installation.
-Just skipt the Fiji installation section and do not change the path to the Fiji executables (/sw/people/tomancak/packages/...) used in the example scripts shown below.)*
+{% include notice icon='note' content="In case you use the MPI-CBG cluster 'madmax' you might spare yourself some minutes and just hijack Pavel's well maintained Fiji installation.
+Just skip the Fiji installation section and do not change the path to the Fiji executables (`/sw/people/tomancak/packages/...`) used in the example scripts shown below.)" %}

 Change to a directory where you have sufficient privileges to install software.